taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 12

 Eireena: **"Good.
-Last night, Lieutenant Colonel Santiago Garcia of the **WORLD GOV** Peacekeepers told our Haven Council that he has received multiple reports of the Green Havens being attacked by large wolf-like creatures."**
+Last night, Lieutenant Colonel Santiago Garcia of the **WORLD GOV** Peacekeepers told the Green Haven Clarksville Council that he has received multiple reports of the Green Havens being attacked by large wolf-like creatures."**

 A panel of flashback: the salivating fangs, the terribly cold eyes, a sense of impossibly fast movement for something so large.